scrubbbbs/cbird/readme.md

 Indexing happens when `-update` is used.
 It can take a while the first time, however subsequent updates only consider changes.

-Algorithms you do not use can be disabled to speed up indexing or save space.
+Unused algorithms can be disabled to speed up indexing or save space.
 If you have large images, you may as well enable all algorithms because jpeg decompression dominates.

 #### Table 1: Indexing 1000 6000px images, 8 GB, SSD